Tiro1999/HomeLabTools/README.md

 | Siglent   | SPD4323X  | DC Power Supply       | 🧪  Testing            | LAN/USB   |
 | Stamos    | S-LS-29   | DC Power Supply       | ❌ Not Supported yet   | USB       |

+## Repository Content
+|
 ## Setup
-All devices in this setup should work together over dedicated scripts
+All devices in this setup should work together over dedicated scripts.
+At the End it would be great to have Jupyter Notebook for each device.
 <img src="src/res/setup.jpg" alt="Setup to automate" width="400"/>

 ## By me a beer via PayPal